tldr-pages/tldr/pages/common/magick.md

 `magick {{path/to/input_image.jpg}} -resize {{100x100}} {{path/to/output_image.jpg}}`

-- Create a GIF out of all JPG images in the current directory:
+- Create a GIF out of all JPEG images in the current directory:

 `magick {{*.jpg}} {{path/to/images.gif}}`